airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 For more information, see the [Facebook Insights API documentation.](https://developers.facebook.com/docs/marketing-api/reference/adgroup/insights/)

 ## Facebook Marketing Attribution Reporting
 Please be informed that the connector uses the `lookback_window` parameter to perform the repetitive read of the last `<lookback_window>` days in the Incremental sync mode.
-This means some data would be synced twice (or even more) despite the cursor value being up-to-date.
-You can change this date window by modifying the according parameter when setting up the source.
-The fewer the value - the fewer duplicates you will have.
-The greater the value - the more precise values you get.
-More details on what the attribution window is and what purposes it serves you can find at the [Facebook Article](https://www.facebook.com/business/help/458681590974355?id=768381033531365).
+This means some data will be synced twice (or possibly more often) despite the cursor value being up-to-date.
+You can change this date window by modifying the `lookback_window` parameter when setting up the source.
+The smaller the value - the fewer duplicates you will have.
+The greater the value - the more precise results you will get.
+More details on what the attribution window is and what purpose it serves can be found in this [Facebook Article](https://www.facebook.com/business/help/458681590974355?id=768381033531365).

 ## Data type mapping